-The three major credit rating agencies for state debt are Moody's Investors Service (Moody's), Standard & Poor's (S&P), and Fitch (Fitch).
+The four credit rating agencies for state debt are Moody's Investors Service (Moody's), Standard & Poor's (S&P), Fitch (Fitch), and Kroll Bond Rating Agency (Kroll).
 Ratings from these agencies provide investors with a measure of an issuer's overall financial soundness and ability to repay its debt and have a direct impact on the interest rate state issuers will pay on debt issuances.
 Higher credit ratings result in lower financing costs.
 Ratings for the state's general obligation (GO) debt are the most important because the state's full faith and credit is pledged to its repayment, and GO ratings provide a benchmark rate for the state's revenue debt.
-Beginning on September 27, 2013, Texas' GO debt was rated at Aaa, AAA, and AAA by Moody's, S&P, and Fitch, respectively.
-All three rating agencies maintain their outlook as "stable."
+Beginning on September 27, 2013, Texas' GO debt was rated at Aaa, AAA, AAA, and AAA by Moody's, S&P, Fitch, and Kroll, respectively.
+All four rating agencies maintain their outlook as "stable."